MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. From the Users list, select a user ID.

-All the companies you’ve set up are shown in the Company Name list.
+All the companies you've set up are shown in the Company Name list.
 If the user has a status of Lesson User, only the lesson company will appear in the list.